makamoa/alfred/README.md

 *Generalized Maxwell projections for multi-mode network Photonics* [Scientific Reports volume 10, Article number: 9038 (2020)](https://doi.org/10.1038/s41598-020-65293-6)

-The user is ecouraged to read these publications to familiarize themselves with the underlying theory and logic behind the provided software.
+The users are ecouraged to read both publications and familiarize themselves with the underlying theory and logic behind the  software.

 #### Alfred
 ALFRED stands for Autonomous Learning Framework for Rule-based Evolutionary Design, it is an inverse design software platform